 Every year at this time I’m confronted with supermarket displays of Christmas cactus (Schlumbergera x buckleyi), usually heavy with buds, and of course I always buy one.
 I’ve known gardeners who inherited Christmas cactus from their grandparents, large enough to require a table dedicated to supporting them.
 This has not been my experience and, in fact, I hold the indoor record for speedy dispatch of this plant to the compost bin.

-This year’s Christmas cactus purchase has ethereal white blossoms with deep raspberry markings that slowly bleed out into the milky petals.
+One year, I Christmas purchased a Christmas cactus with ethereal white blossoms with deep raspberry markings.
 After I brought it home, the flower buds swelled, two of them opened and the rest fell off.
 I realize it’s asking a lot of an understorey tropical forest cactus from the coastal mountains of southeastern Brazil to adapt to winter living room conditions in Ontario.
 But it does seem cruel that a potentially gorgeous plant arrives with dozens of flower buds intact and then dumps most of them within 10 days.
-As you may guess, this is my attempt to displace blame to the plants, to the greenhouse personnel who produced the plants or any circumstance apart from my own treatment.
+As you may guess, this was my attempt to displace blame to the plants, to the greenhouse personnel who produced the plants or any circumstance apart from my own treatment.
 I don’t like it when plants fail on my watch.

 Christmas cactus care